Notes on the data: Income support

 Detail of analysis: Per cent

-Source: Compiled by PHIDU based on data from the Department of Human Services, June 2014; and ABS Estimated Resident Population, 30 June 2013.
+Source: Compiled by PHIDU based on data from Department of Social Services Payment Demographic Data, June 2021, available from https://data.gov.au/data/dataset/dss-payment-demographic-data, accessed 16 August 2021, and Australian Bureau of Statistics Estimated Resident Population, 30 June 2020.